Bosutswe

 Bosutswe is an archaeological site at the edge of the Kalahari Desert in Botswana on top of Bosutswe Hill.
 The site can be dated back to around 700 AD.
 The location of Bosutswe makes it easy for archaeologists to study as the record of the site is continuous.
 It is believed that the area was occupied consistently for around 1000 years.
 It was known for its advanced metalworking which first appeared around 1300 AD, which is known as the Lose Period.
 The Lose Period is named after the elite class that can be found in the area.

 The early history of Bosutswe is marked with evidence of an animal-based economy.
 There is evidence of cattle, sheep, and goats.
 Once metalworking was introduced, it appears that wealth began to grow increasingly prominent among those who lived there.
-Throughout Bosutswe’s history, the evolution of its culture can be seen through the type of buildings its residents have and the different ceramics.
+Throughout Bosutswe's history, the evolution of its culture can be seen through the type of buildings its residents have and the different ceramics.
 Evidence for trade with other sites can be demonstrated through the ceramics as well as the discovery of objections that can be traced to the Indian Ocean.

 Metalworking was very important to the history of the site.
 Smithing can be traced back to Bosutswe during the Early Lose Period.
 There are no physical pieces of iron to be found from this same time period because the material is not well preserved in the soil of Bosutswe Hill.

 Continuous occupation

 Bosutswe is unique because there is an almost uninterrupted record of the site for a millennium.
-There is currently no claim from any group in Botswana of kinship to those who use to live there.
+There is currently no claim from any group in Botswana of kinship to those who used to live there.
 The name for the site, coming from the Tswana term, has spiritual meaning, dictating the importance of the site and why it might have been settled for so long.
 Some bones from a human hand have been thought to be used in a ritual sense.
 The site has been abandoned for almost three centuries.
 The Central Prescient is a small area found in Bosutswe with the densest amount of material that dates from almost the entire occupation of the site.
 The stratigraphy of the site demonstrates how the society evolved during its long occupation.
 It is likely the longest continuously occupied site in that part of Africa.
 Bosutswe's ability to adapt to changes occurring led to its long history of occupation.
 The idea that this place has some sort of spiritual meaning behind continues today as it is customary to leave gifts or offerings behind.